Geometric Learning of Canonical Parameterizations of $2D$-curves: Classification Results

-In the present section, we illustrate how standardization procedures affect classification performance on the testing set.
-We have used: \begin{itemize} \item Logistic Regression with $L^2$-norm regularization, \item Random Forest with 100 trees, \item Support Vector Machine (SVM) with a non-linear Radial Basis Function (RBF) kernel, \item $k$-Nearest Neighbors (KNN) with $k = 5$ nearest neighbors. \end{itemize} To assess classification performance, we used accuracy as evaluation metric, defined as follows:
+{In the present section, we illustrate how standardization procedures affect classification performance of samples from the testing set.
+We have~used the following: \begin{itemize} \item Logistic Regression with $L^2$-norm regularization; \item Random Forest with 400 trees; \item Support Vector Machine (SVM) with a non-linear Radial Basis Function (RBF) kernel; \item $k$-Nearest Neighbors (KNN) with $k = 5$ nearest neighbors. \end{itemize} Complete parameter specifications are available in the code.
+The~Support Vector Machine with an RBF kernel achieved the highest performance, with~$C=25$ (the regularization parameter controlling the trade-off between margin size and classification error) and $\gamma = 1.5$ (the kernel coefficient that determines the influence radius of individual training samples).
+To assess classification performance, we used accuracy as an evaluation metric, defined as {follows:}

-where $Y_i$ is the true label of the $i$-th leaf in the testing set, and $\hat{Y}_i$ is the corresponding predicted label.
-The results are displayed in Table~\ref{tab:testing}.
-We see that all four classification algorithms perform significantly better after normalization, i.e., when a representant is chosen in each orbit of the shape-preserving groups in a consistent way.
+where $Y_i$ is the true label of the $i$-th element in the testing set, and~$\hat{Y}_i$ is the corresponding predicted label. }

+{ The results are displayed in Table~\ref{tab:testing}.
+We see that all four classification algorithms perform significantly better after normalization, i.e.,~when a representative is chosen in each orbit of the shape-preserving groups in a consistent way.
+In~particular, we observe an increase of 25,85\% of correct classifications for the KNN algorithm between the first line of Table~\ref{tab:testing} (no normalization performed) and the last line (all finite and infinite-dimensional shape-preserving groups taken into account using optimized sections).
+This illustrates that including standardization of the representative of each orbits under shape-preserving groups in the pre-processing step improves classification results irrespective of the classification algorithms. }